TDEE Calculator: What It Is and Why It Matters

 For maintenance: Eat at your TDEE.
 Monitor weight weekly and adjust by 100-150 calories if you drift.

-For muscle gain (lean bulk): Eat 200–300 calories above TDEE.
-A small surplus gives your body the energy for muscle growth without excessive fat storage.
+For muscle gain (lean bulk): Eat 200-300 calories above TDEE.
+Use the Lean Bulk Calculator to dial this in precisely, a small surplus gives your body the energy for muscle growth without excessive fat storage.

 The golden rule: Never go below 1,200 kcal (women) or 1,500 kcal (men), regardless of what the math says.